 A speech by HRH The Prince of Wales titled 'Islam and the West' at the Oxford Centre for Islamic Studies , The Sheldonian Theatre, Oxford.
 Published on 27th October 1993, go to: http://www.princeofwales.gov.uk/media/speeches/speech-hrh-the-prince-of-wales-titled-islam-and-the-west-the-oxford-centre-islamic

 There's a social issue involved too of-course for the attempted exclusion of Charles Windsor from the succession is clearly an example of discrimination on the grounds of mental health (not that I'm saying he's crazy just not always well), Roosevelt used walking aids and no one claims he would have been a better president if able bodied and it's the same issue.
-For if there is one critiscism I would make of Elizabeth's reign (it is only one but it's a big one), it is that she should have seen clearly the need for a "common-bond" within the Commonwealth and done away with the sectarian parasite decades ago, that this was complicated by her son's (and her sister's -for bi-polarism does indeed run in her "Saxe-Coburg" family-), illness only exacerbates the crime, her majesty may claim that these decisions were a product of the times in which they were made but they, "were a-changin'" well before Charles was deliberately side-lined.
+For if there is one criticism I would make of Elizabeth's reign (it is only one but it's a big one), it is that she should have seen clearly the need for a "common-bond" within the Commonwealth and done away with the sectarian parasite decades ago, that this was complicated by her son's (and her sister's -for bi-polarism does indeed run in both the Saxe-Coburg and Winsor families-), illness only exacerbates the crime, her majesty may claim that these decisions were a product of the times in which they were made but they; "were a-changin'" well before Charles was deliberately side-lined.

 Witness the election (rightly or wrongly), of Donald Trump to the presidency of the United States, an introduction to their, "Little Friend; Life, Liberty and the Pursuit of Happiness" for although the would-be Republicans and would-be Democrats never admit to it "we" call it "Anarchism" for we know what principles such pirates espouse.
 Then there's the French "Mon Dieu"!
 "Et toujours toujours un grognement comme d'une dogue" (said by their own staff about the French general staff during The First World War -"and it's as good today as it's always been"-), "compromised"?
 I think so.."Extra-extensionism?
 It's a conservatory doctrine......"